shoestringlab/gadget-ui/README.md

 args.config.activate : event used to activate the select input, optional. defaults to "mouseenter".

+args.config.delay : time in milliseconds to wait before activating the control.

 gadget-ui.input expects a model with a set( name, value ) function that sets the new value.